geotavros/sk_sandbrick/README.md

-# sk_sandbrick
+# Sandbrick Skirmish
-Sandbrick Skirmish map for Nuclear Dawn
+Sandbrick Skirmish is a skirmish map for Nuclear Dawn.
+You may use it for whatever purposes you have.